paulphys/nextjs-cron/README.md

 If you are using serverless functions, regardless of the [Runtime](https://vercel.com/docs/runtimes), you would need to put the files into the `/api/` directory at your project's root.

 ### Authorization flow
-To securely trigger API routes and Serverless functions with Github Actions, you need to provide some sort of Authorization key in the header of your API call, which, when executed, gets compared to a corresponding key in your Next.js application.
+To securely trigger API routes and serverless functions with Github Actions, you need to provide an authorization key in the header of your API call, which, when executed, gets compared to a corresponding key in your Next.js application.

-You can achieve this by adding [Encrypted Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) to your Github repository and passing them in the header of your HTTP request, like shown in the previous section.
+You can achieve this by adding [Encrypted Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) to your Github repository and passing them in the header of your HTTP request, like shown in the previous code snippet.
 Along with adding the key to your Github repository, you also need to access it within your Next.js application, preferably through [Environment Variables](https://nextjs.org/docs/basic-features/environment-variables).

 The example `pages/api/example.js` implements this authorization flow.